Mickeyjagger/Alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permissions a script that adds execute permissions
+a script that adds execution permission